 The use case on Predictive Maintenance in smart factories has been elaborated in the “German Perspective on 6G –Use Cases, Technical Building Blocks and Requirements” White paper, which has been deeply studied by FAU (Friedrich-Alexander-Universität Erlangen-Nürnberg) , and also has been elaborated in the 5G-ACIA’s work item (WI087 ‘Early considerations of network capability evolution for industries and Automation’).

+In R1, the following changes are given below:

+Firstly, only keep the PR1 that due to the PR2 has already been reflected in PR1.

+Secondly, in section 7.y.1, that give more description of the predictive maintenance.
+That in this paper, only focus on the sensing of the equipment location, for example, an abnormal drop of the robotic arm led to a change in its position, or, if the robot is broken down and fails to follow the designed forwarding route, then in the wrong position.

+At last, change the accuracy of positioning estimate by sensing to 5m, because that this is related to the bandwidth can be available in FR1 frequency range.
+And in this revision, range resolution of ≤5 m is coming from the fact that up to a 30 MHz of BW can be available in FR1 frequency range.